Updated 3 May 2021

-- Pop in and have a chat with our experts at a public open day at the Whangaparāoa Library on 17 April between 10am-2pm and 29 May between 10am-2 pm.
+- Pop in and have a chat with our experts at a public open day at the Whangaparāoa Library on 8 May (10am-2pm)

-- Join the conversation on ‘Social Pinpoint’ from 3 March - 30 May 2021.
-Tell us about your experiences living, working and playing on the Whangaparāoa coast using our interactive engagement tool.
+- Join the conversation online.
+Tell us about your experiences living, working and playing on the Whangaparāoa coast using our interactive engagement tool or visit our website.

 - Join the live stream of our public presentations or watch a recording of the public presentations at a later time.